Title: The Abused Shepherd-King

 Text: Mark 14.27-50

 Introduction: We’ll be here in three different texts this morning: Mark 14, Zechariah some; Psalm 118.
-Mark these places for convenience.
+Bookmark Mark 14 & Zechariah.
+Psalm 118 is a handout and we’ll read that together as Responsive Reading.
+As for Mark 14 and Zechariah, go ahead and bookmark these places for convenience.

-My outline this morning will follow the geographical map for these guys:
+My outline this morning will follow the movements of these men geographically across the map:

-- As they move out to the Mt. of Olives, Jesus offers The Prediction: They will all fall away
+- As they move out to the Mt. of Olives (v26), Jesus offers The Prediction: They will all fall away

-- Then, Jesus & the 3 move to Gethsemane, The Garden Prayer: Alone, because the others are sleeping
+- Then, Jesus & the 3 move to Gethsemane (v32), The Garden Prayer: Alone, because the others are sleeping

 - Finally, Jesus and the 3 move back to the Mt.
-O w/ the disciples and are joined by Judas and the Mob, The Prediction: It is fulfilled as they all flee!
+O w/ the disciples and are joined by Judas and the Mob (v42), The Prediction: It is fulfilled as they all flee!

 I. The Prediction: Fall Away (27-31)

-exp.: As they walk and sing, the mood changes when Jesus the reality of this night and tomorrow hit him hard in v 27: You will all fall away, for it is written, ‘I will strike the shepherd, and the sheep will be scattered.’
+exp.: As they walk and sing, the mood changes when Jesus, and the reality of this night and tomorrow, hit him hard in v 27: You will all fall away, for it is written, ‘I will strike the shepherd, and the sheep will be scattered.’
 Now you might expect Peter to pull Jesus aside and tell him once again not to be so negative – but that didn’t work out so well the last time that happened!
+Maybe, with the song, they’ve just sung, and the teaching they’ve experienced, maybe, just maybe, they’re starting to get it.

-This Scripture Jesus quotes is from Zechariah; Zechariah is filled with prophecies about the Messiah; we learn a lot about the Messiah from Zechariah.
-One characteristic in particular is Zechariah’s emphasis on the Messiah as the Temple Builder.
-He is like the shepherd-kings:
+This verse Jesus quotes from the Old Testament, specifically, from Zechariah; Zechariah is filled with prophecies about the Messiah; we learn a lot about the Messiah from Zechariah.
+One characteristic, in particular, is Zechariah’s emphasis on the Messiah as the Temple Builder.
+In this regard, Jesus is like the shepherd-kings:

 - Moses, who as the shepherd-king built the 1st Tabernacle which traveled with the children of Israel.

-- David’s Son: I say ‘David’s son’ because his is the Son of David.
-David , the shepherd-king was not allowed to build the Temple, but instead that task was given to his son.
+- David and/or Son of David: I say ‘David’s son’ because he is the Son of David.
+David, the shepherd-king was not allowed to build the Temple, but instead that task was given to his son.
+(Song: these are the days of Elijah)

 - Zerubabbel: He, too is a pattern, a type of Christ; he, too is a Temple builder; he came and rebuilt Solomon’s Temple after the devastation of the exile.
 The sheep were scattered abroad and he served as a ‘shepherd-king’ re-building the Temple.
 The Word of the Lord came in Zechariah 4.6-10;

-Mark seems to be very familiar with Zechariah, taking from the 2nd half of Zechariah some of his prophecies and adding them to the story for us to follow
+Mark seems to be very familiar with Zechariah, taking from the 2nd half of Zechariah some of his prophecies and adding them to the storyline for us to follow.
+For example, in Zechariah we see:

-- The Messiah’s Character – we see this future figure filled with righteousness and yet displaying deep humility (9.9); His Reign is Universal (9.10); This unique combination of humility and sovereignty is seen in the imagery of a abused shepherd-king;
+- The Messiah’s Character – we see this future figure filled with righteousness and yet displaying deep humility (9.9); His Reign is Universal (9.10); In 9.11, you see his willingness to sacrifice himself – to die for his people.
+This unique combination of humility and sovereignty is seen in the imagery of an abused shepherd-king;

-- The Shepherd-king Pattern: When I say shepherd-king, Can you see Moses?
+- The Shepherd-king Pattern: When I say, “Shepherd-King”, Can you see Moses?
 Can you see David?
-Zechariah continues to build on this imagery of this shepherd-king is one who is abused; rd Zech 12.10; 13.7; the Lord speaks to the sword: Strike the shepherd;
+Zechariah continues to build on this imagery of this shepherd-king who is one who is abused; rd Zech 12.10; 13.7; the Lord speaks to the sword: Strike the shepherd;

 Jesus is quoting from this text where Yahweh says to the Sword: Strike the Shepherd.
 This is the Lord’s doing; Isaiah: Yet it was the will of the Lord to crush him.
 But Jesus doesn’t end with this statement: you’ll all fall away.
 Look at what he says next: rd v 28; I’m going to die, you’ll be scattered, but I will be raised up and we will be brought back together.
 And, I’ll meet you in Galilee.